haskell/hackage-security/README.md

    when the set of trustees changes we only need to modify one file (as opposed to each middle-level package delegation information).

+5. For signed packages that do not want to allow Hackage trustees to sign `.cabal` file revisions we can just omit the corresponding entry from the top-level delegations file.

 ##### Transition packages from `unsigned` to `signed`

-When a package that previously did not opt-in to author signing now wants author-signing, we just need to move it from `unsigned/` to `signed/` and set up the appropriate middle-level delegation information.
+When a package that previously did not opt-in to author signing now wants author-signing, we just need to add the appropriate entries to the top-level delegation file and set up the appropriate middle-level delegation information.

 ##### Security

 When the snapshot key is compromised, attackers still do not have access to package author keys, which are strictly kept offline.
-However, they can change the index to record packages that were previously listed as `signed/` now as `unsigned/`.
-Clients (i.e., `cabal-install`) SHOULD warn about packages that were previously signed and are now listed as unsigned (and probably even refuse to install such packages by default).
+However, they can still mount freeze attacks on packages versions, because there is no file (which is signed with offline key) listing which versions are available.

+We could increase security here by changing the middle-level `targets.json` to remove the wildcard rule, list all versions explicitly, and change the top-level delegation information to say that the middle-level file should be signed by the package authors instead.

+Note that we do not use a wildcard for signed packages in the top-level `targets.json` for a similar reason: by listing all packages that we expect to be signed explicitly, we have a list of signed packages which is signed by offline keys (in this case, the target keys).

 ### Snapshot